What Does "Awaiting Disposition" Mean? A practical guide

 -

 Administrative processes: Governmental agencies or other organizations may use the term to indicate a pending decision on an application, request, or complaint.
-For instance, an immigration application might be "awaiting disposition" while officials review the supporting documents.
+As an example, an immigration application might be "awaiting disposition" while officials review the supporting documents.

 -

 Child Protective Services (CPS): Cases involving child welfare may be "awaiting disposition" while social workers conduct investigations, complete assessments, and develop case plans.
-The disposition might involve reunification with the family, foster care placement, or adoption.
+The disposition might involve reunification with the family, develop care placement, or adoption And that's really what it comes down to.
+Practical, not theoretical..

 Implications of "Awaiting Disposition"